-If you have issues with rendering, try changing the rendering options.
+If you have issues with slow rendering, try changing the Renderer.

 Select File > Project Settings > General > Renderer and change the setting to Mercury Playback Engine GPU Acceleration.

 If the Mercury Playback Engine GPU Acceleration option is dimmed or not available, then check if there is any update available for your GPU drivers.